martina-lavanya/fastder/notes/sj_integration.md

 3. normalize sample_per_base coverages BEFORE adding to all_per_base_coverages

 # Questions:
 - do I need sample_id information for all_bedgraphs? why iterate over samples in integrate_sj.cpp?? why do i need to organize the MM matrix by sample id?
 	- get mean coverage vector across all samples with compute_avg_coverage(all_bedgraphs) -> assuming that the samples are already grouped meaningfully (e.g. by age, sex, disease, tissue etc.)
-	- with find_ERs(b), the cutoff of 0.25 is applied to the mean expression vector to keep only the expressed regions (ERs) -> this is done to the mean coverage vector
+	- with find_ERs(), the cutoff of 0.25 is applied to the mean expression vector to keep only the expressed regions (ERs) -> this is done to the mean coverage vector
-	- then iterate over each sample and find the stitched_regions (i.e. full genes rather than exons) for this sample

 	=> I need to extract the MM entries for all samples that are used!

-=>
+	# update 20.10:
+	- then iterate over each sample and find the stitched_regions (i.e. full genes rather than exons) for this sample -> why exactly over each samples if I'm working with the mean expression vector anyway?
+I think I just need to iterate over the
+		1) expressed regions
+		2) splice junctions
+	simultaneously and see if they line up in terms of counts and bp positions
+	- sample imformation is already lost when I compute the mean coverage vector!

 # integration of rail_id

-- parse https://duffel.rail.bio/recount3/mouse/data_sources/sra/junctions/73/SRP150473/sra.junctions.SRP150473.ALL.ID.gz file to map rail_id to id used in MM file rail_id is ordered by size, so smallest rail_id corresponds to MM id 1 16802 <--> 1
+- parse https://duffel.rail.bio/recount3/mouse/data_sources/sra/junctions/73/SRP150473/sra.junctions.SRP150473.ALL.ID.gz file to map rail_id to id used in MM file rail_id is ordered by size, so smallest rail_id corresponds to MM id 1 16802 <--> 0
-	20089887 <--> 2932
+	20089887 <--> 2931

 - find mapping from rail_id to external_id (which is also the file name!) --> rail_id is unique across the whole recount3 dataset
 - add sample_id to the BedGraphRow object